nh236/smplify-kids/README.md

 # SMPLify-KiDS: Tracking <ins>K</ins>ids <ins>i</ins>n <ins>D</ins>epth <ins>S</ins>equences

-This repository contains code for fitting a human body model to RGB-D data of humans of all sizes, and is based on [SMPLify-X](https://github.com/vchoutas/smplify-x).
+This repository contains code for fitting a human body model to RGB-D data of humans of all sizes, which was used in our paper:
+N. Hesse, S. Baumgartner, A. Gut, H. J. A. van Hedel, "*Concurrent Validity of a Custom Method for Markerless 3D Full-Body Motion Tracking of Children and Young Adults based on a Single RGB-D Camera*", which can be found [here](https://doi.org/10.1109/TNSRE.2023.3251440).

+The code in this repository is based on [SMPLify-X](https://github.com/vchoutas/smplify-x) and we would like to thank the authors for their amazing work!

 ## Table of Contents
   * [Installation](#installation)
   * [License](#license)
   * [Citation](#citation)
   * [Contact](#contact)
-  *

 ## Installation
 Create virtual environment